 There is no routine screening or testing protocol for HPV in men for any location where the virus can cause cancer.
 HPV, if unresolved by the body’s immune system and left untreated, can eventually cause anal, penile and head and neck cancer in men.

 Unfortunately, there is minimal education about men and HPV.
 Any man who is sexually active will likely have at least one HPV infection during his lifetime.
-While the immune system generally fights off HPV, and most men don’t realise they have it, men can also develop precancerous lesions that should be monitored to ensure they don’t develop into cancer.
+While the immune system generally fights off HPV, and most men don’t realize they have it, men can also develop precancerous lesions that should be monitored to ensure they don’t develop into cancer.

 The HPV-related cancers that have seen the largest increase over the last decade are HPV-related cancers in men; specifically in the head and neck and anus.
 Today more women than men have HPV-related cancers in the US and UK, although that ratio is expected to switch in the coming decade.